 The underlying empirical models provided insight into instream characteristics that were related to the likelihood of biological alteration (Figures 5, 6).
 About 69% of sites (n = 183) had greater than 50% likelihood of biological alteration from water chemistry stressors and 74% (n = 196) had greater than 50% likelihood of biological alteration from physical habitat stressors (Figure 5).
 Collectively, 89% (n = 237) of sites had greater than 50% likelihood of biological alteration from the overall stress of both chemistry and physical habitat stressors.

 Water chemistry and physical habitat predictors included in the empirical response models for pChem and pHab (equations (1), (2)) explained a substantial portion of variability among sites related to the occurrence of biological alteration (Table 3).
 The pChem explained 64% of the variation among sites, whereas the pHab model explained 42%.
 All predictors in the pChem were significantly and positively associated (p<0.05) with the occurrence of biological alteration.
-Only the CRAM predictor in the pHab model was significantly associated th occurrence of biological alteration.
+Only the CRAM predictor in the pHab model was significantly associated with occurrence of biological alteration.
 Both CRAM and IPI are significantly correlated in the calibration dataset (r= crhab), which masked the effect of IPI on biological alteration in the pHab model.
 However, exclusion of CRAM from the pHab model reduced the explanatory power by approximately 14% and both were retained for the SQI.

 Figure 6 demonstrates how the individual components for each stressor model were related to likelihood of alteration.
 These partial dependency plots were created by estimating the likelihood of alteration across a range of values for each predictor while holding other predictors constant.
 For each plot, the variables in each model (equations (1), (2)) not on the x-axis were held at approximate values that were associated with low stress to better understand how biological alteration may be related to each predictor.
 For water chemistry stressors, all were positively associated with likelihood of alteration, particularly conductiviity which had the steepest per unit increase in likelihood.
 Associations of biological alteration with physical habitat predictors were as expected, except that decreases in likelihood of biological alteration were observed with increasein IPI and CRAM given that both are indicators of habitat condition.
 The strongest relationship was observed with increases in CRAM scores, where likelihood of alteration decreased sharply with CRAM scores greater than 50.
 Increases in IPI scores were also associated with decreases in likelihood of alteration except the relationship had more uncertainty than for CRAM scores.